Altinn/altinn-studio/README.md

 - The user `Pengelens Partner` on behalf of `DDG Fitness` has the roles: `REGNA` and `DAGL`.
 - The user `Gjentagende Forelder` on behalf of `DDG Fitness` has the role of `REVAI`.
+- The user `Sophie Salt` on behalf of `DDG Fitness` has all three roles.

 ### TT02